AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-best-practices.md

 To set up a Git alias, use the `git config` command with the `alias.<name>` syntax, where `<name>` is the name of your alias.
 For example, to create an alias called `s` for the `status` command, run the following command:`git config --global alias.s status`

+Now you can run `git s` instead of `git status` to get the same output.

+You can also create more complex aliases with arguments or options.
+For example, to create an alias called hist that shows a concise commit history with one-line summaries, run the following command: